-default default value of the attribute (if missing, the attribute becomes mandatory) allow_post the attribute can be used on POST requests allow_put the attribute can be used on PUT requests validate specifies rules for validating data in the attribute convert_to transformation to apply to the value before it is returned convert_list_to if the value is a list, apply this transformation to the value before it is returned is_filter the attribute can be used in GET requests as filter is_sort_key the attribute can be used in GET requests as sort_key is_visible the attribute is returned in GET responses required_by_pol API layer even if not present in request body enforce_policy the attribute is actively part of the policy enforcing mechanism, ie: there might be rules which refer to this attribute primary_key Mark the attribute as a unique key. default_overrid if set, if the value passed is None, it will be replaced by the default value dict_populate_d if set, the default values of keys inside dict attributes, will be filled if not spec- ified
+default default value of the attribute (if missing, the attribute becomes mandatory) allow_post the attribute can be used on POST requests allow_put the attribute can be used on PUT requests validate specifies rules for validating data in the attribute convert_to transformation to apply to the value before it is returned convert_list_to if the value is a list, apply this transformation to the value before it is returned is_filter the attribute can be used in GET requests as filter is_sort_key the attribute can be used in GET requests as sort_key is_visible sible the attribute is returned in GET responses required_by_pol required_by_politheyattribute is required by the policy engine and should therefore be filled by the API layer even if not present in request body enforce_policy cce_policy the attribute is actively part of the policy enforcing mechanism, ie: there might be rules which refer to this attribute primary_key Mark the attribute as a unique key. default_overridessen, of the value passed is None, it will be replaced by the default value dict_populate_d deff set, lthe default values of keys inside dict attributes, will be filled if not specified

 When extending existing sub-resources, the sub-attribute map must define all extension attributes under the parameters object.
-This instructs the API internals to add the attributes to the existing sub-resource rather than overwrite its existing definition.
+This instructs the API internals to add the attributes to the existing subresource rather than overwrite its existing definition.
 For example: